eltreum0/eltruism/Latest.md

 Fixed an issue with the Error frame option toggling the Zone option for Skins\
 Fixed a missing option for the Character Panel art in Classic/TBC/Wrath\
-Fixed some colors in Gradient Mode being incorrect due to an alpha being supplied
+Fixed some colors in Gradient Mode being incorrect due to an alpha being supplied Fixed Borders not toggling on and off during install\
+Fixed Classic Skill Glows not working\